Puppy Advice

 It is important to tackle problems that puppies are having with children early to ensure the safety of the children and to prevent a lifetime habit of being aggressive to children.

-Puppy sitting with young child
+Fluffy black and white puppy sitting with young child

 What is aggression?